-The city defense walls in Dzierżoniów began to be erected in the second half of the 13th century by order of the prince of Świdnica Bolko I. The first ring of walls was completed at the end of the 13th century, the second ring of walls was built and expanded during the 14th and 17th centuries as the city developed.
-During the Thirty Years War earth ramparts were built in front of the city walls.
-Fortifications of Dzierżoniów in the 18th century finally lost their military value, but until the 1850s, the city council cared for the tightness of the inner circuit of fortifications, which was an excise barrier, necessary for collecting tax on flour and meat.
-In 1880, after the change of the tax system and the abolition of excise duty, the state authorities approved the demolition of the fortifications.
+The city walls in Dzierżoniów (Reichenbach) began to be erected at the end of the 13th century by order of the prince of Świdnica Bolko I. The first ring of walls was completed at the beginning of the 14th century, the second ring of walls was built and expanded during the 15th and 16th centuries as the town developed.

 Przyłęcki M., Mury obronne miast Dolnego Śląska, Wrocław 1970.